-CHARTERED SURVEYORS

-Outside areas and boundaries

-Visually inspected.

-Common garden ground to rear.

-Ceilings

 Visually inspected from floor level.

-Ceilings appear of lath and plaster construction.
+Ceilings appear of lath and plaster and plasterboard construction.

 Internal walls

 Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.

-Walls appear of plaster on the hard, lath and plaster and plasterboard construction.
+Walls appear of plaster on the hard, plasterboard and lath and plaster construction.

 Floors including sub floors

 Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Subfloor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.

 Suspended timber flooring.
-Floor coverings throughout.
-No inspection of any sub floor area.
+Floors partially covered.
+No inspection of any sub-floor areas.

 Internal joinery and kitchen fittings

 Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.

 Floor and wall mounted kitchen units.
-Skirting, architraves etc.
+Skirting, architraves and doors of wood.

 Chimney breasts and fireplaces

 Visually inspected.
 No testing of the flues or fittings was carried out.

-Blocked fireplaces.
+Covered fireplaces.

+CHARTERED SURVEYOR

 Internal decorations

 Visually inspected.

 Cellars

 Not applicable.

 Electricity

 Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.

-The electrical system appears along modern lines with a consumer unit being located within the hall.
+The electrical system appears along modern lines with the consumer unit being located within the hall.

 Gas

 Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains.
+The meter is located within a hall cupboard.

 Water, plumbing and bathroom fittings

 Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.

-The plumbing and fittings appear of copper/PVC piping, where seen.
-There is a redundant and drained lead lined cold water tank above the bathroom.
-Three piece bathroom suite.
+The plumbing and fittings appear of copper/PVC piping where seen.
+Bathroom and shower suites.
+There is a Saniflo system servicing the kitchen.

 Heating and hot water

 Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.

-Heating and hot water is by way of a gas fired condensing combination boiler located within the kitchen.
+Heating and hot water is by way of a gas fired condensing combination boiler located within a bedroom cupboard.

 Drainage